core-skills/03-zero-to-data-science/program/03_projects.md

 This organisation step - when you stick with it - has a number of benefits, but it's particularly important for working with others.

-When coupled to some good coding practises<sup>[#]</sup>, one of the key advantages is **repeatability**, being able to easily repeat the workflow.
+When coupled to some good coding practises<sup id="a1">[#](#f1 "Particularly environment management, appropriate documentation and version control")</sup>, one of the key advantages is **repeatability**, being able to easily repeat the workflow.
 This is particularly important for iterative development processes.

 Following from this is **reproducibility**, being able to repeat the analysis and get the same result.
 If your analysis isn't reproducible, your confidence in the process is necessarily lowered.